Scottish Suckler Beef Support Scheme (Mainland and Islands)

 The higher rate for Scottish islands reflects the challenges faced by beef producers in these areas.

-These rates are the 2015 rates.
-The actual payment rates for 2016 will be based on the budget available being divided by the total number of eligible animals claimed (when known).
+The actual payment rates for a scheme year will be based on the budget available being divided by the total number of eligible animals claimed (when known).

 We will pay you in pounds sterling unless you tell us on your Single Application Form to pay you in euros.